pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Most data used in the 2013 assessment were newly pulled and processed for this assessment, including length compositions from all fishing and survey fleets, indices of abundance derived from new geostatistical analyses, discard rates from both a 1980s observer study [@pikitch_evaluation_1988] and the current \gls{wcgop}, historical catch data from Washington, Oregon, and California, and all reported catches from 1981-2022.
 The only data  taken from the previous assessment without reanalysis were discard rates from the \gls{edcp} study in the 1990s.

 New maturity analyses of samples collected by the \gls{s-wcgbt} in 2011, 2013, 2014, 2016 and 2018 were available for this assessment (Melissa Head, \gls{nwfsc}, pers. comm.).
 The larger number and better spatial coverage of these samples allowed the use of statistical modeling to better understand the spatial variation in the proportion of females spawning.
 This assessment also assumes a new fecundity relationship, in which fecundity is modeled as a power function of length.
 New growth curves were estimated, using data from @butler_1995, which were similar to the curves assumed in the 2005 and 2013 assessments.
 In the previous assessment, a Beverton-Holt stock recruitment relationship was assumed and steepness ($h$) was fixed at 0.60.
 This assessment fixed steepness at 0.72, as recommended by @thorson_steepness_2019.
-Natural mortality ($M$) was also slightly updated, from 0.0505 in the 2013 assessment, to be fixed at 0.04.
+Natural mortality ($M$) was also updated, from 0.0505 in the 2013 assessment, to be fixed at 0.04.

 This assessment estimated 197 parameters.
 The log of the unfished equilibrium recruitment, $ln(R_0)$, controls the scale of the population and annual deviations around the stock-recruit curve (135 parameters) allow for more uncertainty in the population trajectory.
 In addition, 59 selectivity and retention parameters for the three fishery fleets and three surveys allowed for estimation of annual length compositions and discards rates.
 Two catchability parameters were analytically computed from the data, and one additional parameter, representing additional variability in the early Triennial survey, was directly estimated by the model.